-Goal 3: Raise ITED/Iowa Assessment scores in Reading, Math, and Science
+Goal 3: Raise ITED/Iowa Assessment scores in reading, mathematics, and science.

-Rationale: The school district started using the Iowa Assessment instead of the ITED during the 2011-2012 academic year.
+Rationale: Table 4 contains Iowa Assessment Data.
+The school district started using the Iowa Assessment instead of the ITED during the 2011-2012 academic year.
 The new assessment, ISASP, started in the 2018-2019 school year.
 Due to the pandemic, there is no ISASP data available for the 2019-2020 school year.
-Table 4 includes data from the 2021-2022 ISASP in Math and English.
+Table 4 includes data from the 2022-2023 ISASP in Mathematics and English.
 Science is no longer required for juniors.
-There is a decrease in scores among all subgroups.
-A different implementation of testing will be in effect this year in hopes to show performance growth.
-Student's cognitive endurance proved unable to withstand one full day of testing implemented during this testing year.
-A two-day split allows students a break between testing in hopes of improving score data.
+There is an increase in scores among all subgroups.
+At the time of this report, our ELL data has not been disaggregated and uploaded into our new management system.
+It will be updated when that data is available.
+Last year, a different implementation of testing was in effect in hopes to show performance growth.
+Student's cognitive endurance proved unable to withstand one full day of testing implemented during the previous testing year.
+A two-day split allows students a break between testing and has proven positive in improving score data.

 The school district implemented the PSAT to all juniors in the fall of 2017.
-This year's fall of 2021 data shows the PSAT scores in the areas of Evidence-Based Reading and Writing, and Math.
+This year's fall of 2022 data shows the PSAT scores in the areas of Evidence-Based Reading and Writing, and Mathematics.
 The scores for these categories range 160-760 with an overall score range of 320-1520.
-Table 5 indicates that the juniors at Storm Lake High School scored an average ERW of 503.
-The overall average for juniors was 977.
-This shows a slight decrease in scores since we first began reporting in 2017 however, scores remain higher than pre-COVID data.
+Table 5 indicates that the juniors at Storm Lake High School scored an average ERW of 530.
+The overall average for juniors was 1,058.
+This is not only an increase in scores but the highest of scores since we first began reporting in 2017.